IAMconsortium/nomenclature/doc/source/index.rst

 Overview
 ========

-This package facilitates working with data templates that follow the format developed by the `Integrated Assessment Modeling Consortium (IAMC) <https://www.iamconsortium.org>`_.
+This package facilitates working with codelists that follow the format developed by the `Integrated Assessment Modeling Consortium (IAMC) <https://www.iamconsortium.org>`_.
 It supports validation of scenario data and region processing, which consists of renaming and aggregation of model "native regions" to "common regions" used in a project.

 Those two tasks are carried out by two classes: